AudioBible/KJV/README.md

 ## IT IS EASIER TO FOOL PEOPLE, THAN TO CONVINCE THEM THEY'VE BEEN FOOLED!

+## YOU HAVE TO BE ASLEEP TO HAVE THE AMERICAN DREAM!

 # BREAK OUT OF YOUR MENTAL PRISON!

-## YOU HAVE TO BE ASLEEP TO HAVE THE AMERICAN DREAM!
+WAKE UP!

 #### One thing if for sure, this has taught me how to put my ego to the side.